Govt To Table 39 ILOs Pending Instruments For Parliaments Approval - UrduPoint

 Govt To Table 39 ILO's Pending Instruments For Parliament's Approval

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2019 ) :ILAfter the lapse of 24 years, some 39 ILO's instruments, pertaining to the labour rights protection, will be submitted to the Parliament for the final approval.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Oct, 2019 ) :After the lapse of 24 years, some 39 ILO's instruments, pertaining to the labour rights protection, will be submitted to the Parliament for the final approval.

 The Ministry of Overseas Pakistanis and Human Resourced Development, after getting approval of the competent authority, have forwarded the International Labour Organization's (ILO) pending conventions and recommendations to the Ministry of Parliamentary Affairs for the purpose.